peacecheejecake/js-playground/README.md

-# js-playground
+# JS Playground
-Some single page applications written in Javasript
+Some single page applications written in Javasript.